Q&A: The “What,” “Why,” and “How,” of Digital Accessibility for Business

 Those are four to get you started.
 I could go on and on, but I would say those are the top four I would think– your alt text, your labeling of web elements, appropriate labeling, making sure your H tags are in order chronologically, and then error messages.

-LARRY LEWIS: I think so, because if I have certain verbiage built in, it’s going to be helpful for somebody who can see.
+LARRY LEWIS: I think so, because if I have certain verbiage built in [to the website], it’s going to be helpful for somebody who can see.
 If I have a logical site, if I have a site that’s understandable, if it’s consistent across the entire domain, everybody is going to like that.
 Nobody’s going to be confused.
 So I think if you focus on consistency, and if it’s thoughtful, I also want to just say, in closing, I hate it when people dummy down a site for somebody who’s visually impaired at the expense of the visual user.
 You don’t have to do that.

 Accessibility means accessing what everybody else accesses, not creating the separate but equal type site.